glciampaglia/knowledge_linker/docs/log.markdown

 compute rank correlation coefficients to see that.
 Still, in the end even a feeble correlation could be a good result -- in the end the DBPedia graph is orders orders of magnitude smaller than the full Wikipedia graph.

+## Thu Apr 17 21:43:15 EDT 2014

+Computed rank-order correlation coefficients for the validation datasets, together with area under the ROC curve, and found indeed a very feeble, but significant signal in the data.
+The undirected graph works better than the directed graph, presumably because dropping directionality makes the graph connected.
+Similarities here are computing as in a link prediction task, so any edge connecting source and target is removed before launching Dijkstra.
+Adding back the direct edges (which are anyway just a fraction of the cases), improves the results, but only slightly.
+Using the similarities obtained from the sole direct connection (i.e. no closure is performed), the results are also slightly better than random, and are actually better (in terms of both Spearman's $\rho$ and Kendall $\tau$) than the closure for the place of birth and the place of death relations.
+Institution is equally bad (i.e. not better than random) in both cases, while for the degree of education we actually improve over no closure by about 13%.
+Now it would be interesting to compare with other methods like Adamic-Adar, Jaccard's coefficient, etc.

+Also recomputed the confusion matrix data using the same edge removal trick and found good results for presidents, countries, and US states.

+Presented all these results to Fil and Sandro, who found them very encouraging.
+Agreed that we may try to go for a WWW submission (WWW'15 is in Florence, incidentally).